Antonio Grediaga Kieff

 Bronze mounted on a black marble pedestal

-12 5/8 H. x 12 W. x 4 3/4 D. inches
+12 ⅝ H. x 12 W. x 4 ¾ D. inches

 Signed and numbered: Kieff 9/9

-Artist Description
+Artist Biography

-A sculptor, painter, graphic artist, draftsman, muralist, printmaker, jewellery maker and educator, Kieff Antonio Grediaga (signs his works “Kieff” ) was born in Madrid, Spain and has lived in Montreal and Saint Bruno (a suburb of Montreal), Quebec, Canada since 1969 (his late wife, whom he married in 1968, was Canadian).
-Although Grediaga’s oeuvre is impressive and wide ranging, he’s probably best known for his table-top bronzes and monumental public space sculptures.
+A sculptor, painter, graphic artist, draftsman, muralist, printmaker, jewelry maker and educator, Kieff Antonio Grediaga (also known as Antonio Grediaga Kieff) was born in Madrid, Spain and has lived in Montreal and Saint Bruno, Quebec, Canada since 1969.
+Grediaga is mostly a self taught artist.
+However, before coming to Canada, he studied industrial design, engineering, architecture, drama and music (operatic singing).
+He is best known for his table-top bronzes and monumental public space sculptures.

-His mediums include bronze, aluminum, steel, wood, iron, marble, granite, commemorative medals, acrylic, oil, gouache*, tempera*, fresco*, pastel, collage*, found objects*, etching*, gold, gemstones, installations, and mixed mediums.
+His mediums include bronze, aluminum, steel, wood, iron, marble, granite, commemorative medals, acrylic, oil, gouache, tempera, fresco, pastel, collage, found objects, etching, gold, gemstones, installations, and mixed mediums.
 Most of his work is abstract, therefore the primary subjects are shape, color and texture.
-However, the bullfighting fan appears frequently in various mediums and his other subjects include busts, figures, nudes, dancers, still lifes, symbolism, allegory* and architectural studies.
-His styles include Abstract Expressionism*, Biomorphism*, Color Field Painting*, Concrete Art*, Constructivism*, Cubism*, Fauvism*, Kinetic Art* and Surrealism*.
+However, the bullfighting fan appears frequently in various mediums and his other subjects include busts, figures, nudes, dancers, still lifes, symbolism, allegory, and architectural studies.
+His styles include Abstract Expressionism, Biomorphism, Color Field Painting, Concrete Art, Constructivism, Cubism, Fauvism, Kinetic Art, and Surrealism.

-His works have been exhibited in the Mann Auditorium, Tel Aviv, Israel (1977); the National Gallery, Taipei, Taiwan (1988); the Chiang Kai-Shek Museum, Kaohsiung, Taiwan (1988); the Centre d’Art Ozias Leduc, St. Hilaire, Quebec (1994); the Cultural Centre of Spain, Havana (1998 and 2002); the Emilio Bacardi Moreau Museum, Santiago de Cuba (2005); the National Museum of Fine Arts, Havana, Cuba (2006); and the Museum of the City, Madrid (2009).
+His works have been exhibited in the Mann Auditorium, Tel Aviv, Israel; the National Gallery, Taipei, Taiwan; the Chiang Kai-Shek Museum, Kaohsiung, Taiwan; the Centre d’Art Ozias Leduc, St. Hilaire, Quebec; the Cultural Centre of Spain, Havana; the Emilio Bacardi Moreau Museum, Santiago de Cuba; the National Museum of Fine Arts, Havana, Cuba; and the Museum of the City, Madrid.

 Grediaga has also exhibited at numerous prominent commercial galleries in Montreal, across North America, and around the world, such as Gallery Moos, Montreal; Dominion Gallery, Montreal; Galerie Bernard Desroches, Montreal; Wallack Galleries, Ottawa; David Findlay Galleries, New York; Martin Lawrence Gallery, New York; Pucker Safrai Gallery, Boston; Kenmore Galleries, Philadelphia; Hokin Gallery, Chicago; Virginia Miller Gallery, Miami; Klabal Gallery, Minneapolis; Dubose Gallery, Houston; Maxwell Gallery, San Francisco; Ross Lawrence Gallery, Beverly Hills; Alwin Gallery, London, England; O’Hana Gallery, London, England; Safrai Gallery, Tel Aviv, Israel; and Minami Gallery, Tokyo, Japan.